cnumr/best-practices/chapters/BP_086_en.md

 ### Description

-Choose a web host who combines energy-efficient servers with a ano fossil fuel energy supply (oil, gas, and coal).
+Choose a web host who combines energy-efficient servers with no fossil fuel energy supply (oil, gas, and coal).

 There are six criterias to take into consideration:
 1. WEEE (Waste Electrical and Electronic Equipment) management;